 What is the Custom data view versus the DIY data views?

-In TapClicks, the Custom data view is a flexible data view within the Live Connector for Google Analytics 4 that enables you to build out an API call to GA4 that is custom to you and your needs.
+In TapClicks, the Custom data view is a flexible data view within the On Demand Connector for Google Analytics 4 that enables you to build out an API call to GA4 that is custom to you and your needs.
 Note that this data view will also allow you to select custom dimensions and metrics you have created.
-While the Live Connector has the Custom data view, the stored connector has DIY data views.
+While the On Demand Connector has the Custom data view, the stored connector has DIY data views.
 The DIY data views are built based on your specific needs, fetch data from the API daily and store it for your ease of use.
 These require definition on our backend and have limitations based on the API.
 However, they do support custom dimensions in addition to all standard fields.

 In summary: